Kadarla-Abhiram/EV-ADAS-SYSTEM/README.md

 - HC-SR04 ultrasonic sensor interfacing
 - Distance measurement using timer capture for left , right and front
 - UART distance transmission
 - PICSimLab simulation validation

+## Current Progress

+### Day 6 - UNDERSTANDING TIMERS AND BLINKING LED WITH TIMERS AND INTERRUPTS

+- TIMER  1 is used
+- Respective Prescaling and ARR is calculated for required delay
+- PICSimLab simulation validation